linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 - The `vote-bot` deployment may send constant traffic to `voting` which can be setup to simulate :
   - **cache hit** : If `voting` finds an emoji in Redis which has already been voted for earlier
   - **cache miss** : If `voting` cannot find the emoji in Redis, it fetches the record from MySQL and performs necessary updates.
-- Optionally, set in _conformance_config.yaml_ if the Redis and MySQL instances must be injected.
-If so, test the traffic between these instances using `linkerd stat`, similar to how gRPC traffic was tested.

 ## Corner Cases

 It is possible to have prior knowledge regarding which use cases may need to be configured differently depending on the environment.
 For E.g, tap requires extra RBAC configurations on GKE.
 Instead of having the corresponding tests for tap failing, users may be allowed to explicitly mention the environment these tests shall run on.
 The testing tool may show a warning, providing a link to the docs which provide instructions on how to setup GKE for Linkerd.
 This would have a positive impact on UX.

 Similarly, any known corner cases related to the infrastructure of the cluster can be documented.

-> Note: Users may be allowed to mention such specifications in the test configuration file as mentioned above.

 ## Dependencies on tools / libraries